Your complete guide to sailing the Greek Islands

 The area is best accessed from bases in Lavrion, Kos, Alimos, Rodos or Paros.
 Try Ios or Paros for the party scene and Delos for antiquities.
 Serifos, Astypalaia and Amorgos are quintessentially Greek, while Patmos and Folegandros are chic.
 Naxos and Samos are green and Rhodes and Syros are bustling hubs.
 Nisyros is a walk-in working volcano and Ikaria is a massage for the soul.
-A personal favourite is Sifnos, an island known for its ceramics and the excellent cuisine cooked using them.
+A personal favourite when sailing the Greek Islands is Sifnos, an island known for its ceramics and the excellent cuisine cooked using them.
 Order the local ‘mastelo’ casseroles and the ‘pylino’ dishes.
 The use of capers is a signature in many meals and the cheeses are pungent and splendid.

 Off season, all these islands, apart from Rodos and, to a lesser extent, Kos, Syros and Milos, are seasonal.
 Very little is open between the end of October and Easter.
 Off-season sailing can be very rewarding, but you need to be well stocked and use local amenities.

 In April, May and October, there are frontal weather systems, so winds will be variable.
 There shouldn’t be any problems for those experienced enough to charter and the weather is usually pleasant.
 During June and September, it’s hot and the winds can be lighter.
-If you want to sail the South Aegean without the stronger winds of the Meltemi season or without the high tourist season, then this is the time to go – I love this time of year.
+If you want to sail the South Aegean without the stronger winds of the meltemi season or without the high tourist season, then this is the time to go – I love this time of year.

-July and August is high season and the time of the Meltemi.
-It’s no exaggeration to say that sailing the Aegean in the Meltemi is one of world sailing’s great experiences – it’s awesome.
+July and August is high season and the time of the meltemi.
+It’s no exaggeration to say that sailing the Aegean in the meltemi is one of world sailing’s great experiences – it’s awesome.
 In these months, only experienced sailors should sail the Cyclades or Dodecanese without local knowledge.
-Keep watch for my next blog, which focuses on Meltemi sailing.
+Keep watch for my next blog, which focuses on meltemi sailing.

 Sailing the Argosaronic (Peloponnese coast)

-The prevailing weather is almost always lighter than the open sea areas with the wind in the Argosaronic typically 2 beaufort forces lower than the Aegean.
+The prevailing weather is almost always lighter than the open sea areas with the wind in the Argosaronic typically two beaufort forces lower than the Aegean.
 This makes the Argosaronic the primary sailing ‘nursery’ in Greece, easily accessible from Athens and usually preferred by beginners, families, relaxed sailors and anyone finding the Aegean a bit boisterous.